janaxs/javascript-style-guide/README.md

-### Readability with whitespace
+### Whitespace

-The following statements should be followed by whitespace.

-`if, else, for, while, do, switch, try, catch, function, return`.
+Statements like `if, else, for, while, do, switch, try, catch, function, return` should be followed by whitespace.

 Require a space inbetween the arguments of the for statement.